ben-may3031/wazoku_test/readme.md

-# Wazoku customer support developer test
+# Wazoku data science backend developer test

 ## Description
+(REWORD!!!!)
 This repo represents a stripped down version of our core ideas platform product 'Idea Spotlight'.
-We have a customer export script named `user_activity_export.sh` which is run manually and collates all the user activity for a given customer across the site then emails the resulting data file to a named manager.
+A command is included that can be used to populate a database with ideas having associated description text that consists of words randomly sampled from a given vocabulary.
+Also included is a script named `save_feature_vectors.py` which is run manually and saves a feature vector of term frequency-inverse document frequency (TF-IDF) weights for each idea.
+For each of these feature vectors, a weight is stored for each term appearing in the vocabulary (see TF-IDF algorithm section below).
+Finally, a script called `save_recommendations.py` is included which is also run manually and saves a similarity for each pair of ideas.
+These similarities are the cosine similarities of the TF-IDF vectors associated with the ideas (see Cosine similarity algorithm section below).

+## TF-IDF algorithm

+## Cosine similarity algorithm

 ## Getting started